epsilonrt/spaiot-lib/README.md

 - measured water and desired temperature using the FrameDecoder::waterTemp() et FrameDecoder::desiredTemp(),
 - error code displayed using the FrameDecoder::error() function

-The GPIO pins connected to the SCLK and NWR signals are used in interruption.
+The GPIO pins connected to the SCLK and nWR signals are used in interruption.
 That's why the Framedecoder class is a singleton.
 It is designed to be a base class and can not be instantiated directly.
 It will be used thanks to its ControlPanel derived class.

 ### Control of push buttons